table of contents

 Vice President and Director of Athletics, University of Tulsa

-Vice President and Director of Athletics, Northern Kentucky University
+Vice President and Director of Athletics, Rice University

 Zac Selmon